Is Pure Water for the World a nonprofit?

 Community selection includes a full assessment by the in-country PWW team, including:

 - Interest expressed by community members;

 - Source of water and type of distribution system.

 Projects are most successful when community members actively participate every step of the way, from project launch, to training, to implementation, to follow-up monitoring and support.

 How will my investment make a difference?

 We serve rural and under served communities, where there are high incidences of waterborne diseases and a scarcity of government and NGO aid.
 We are community-focused, serving entire groups of families in a community rather than just one at a time.
 Your donation will support a community of families who will each receive:

-- Clean Water Tools.
-In-home use biosand water filters.
-When serving schools, appropriate school-based water filters are installed, along with water sourcing solutions, as needed.
+- Safe Water Tools.
+Biosand water filters, rainwater harvesting, and community water systems.
+When serving schools, appropriate school-based water filters/systems are installed, along with water sourcing solutions, as needed.

 - Sanitation Tools.
 If applicable, single-family latrines.
 When serving schools, gender-specific latrines and handwashing stations are built, as needed.

 - Education.
-Filter, hygiene, sanitation and water source protection training for all families.
-Additionally, we provide extensive training to volunteer Community Agents, who support 3-5 families in their own communities with maintaining their clean water filters and using safe hygiene practices.
+Training for all community members, including safe water management, personal and menstrual hygiene, home hygiene and sanitation, environmental hygiene and water source protection.
+Additionally, we provide extensive training to volunteer Community Agents who support 3-5 families in their own communities with maintaining their safe water filters and using safe hygiene practices.

 - Follow Up.
 Your donation is a long-term investment.
-Through years of experience, we have found that regularly monitoring and following up with families in communities leads to successful, continuous, and consistent use of safe water programs and practices.
+Through years of experience, we have found that long-term, regular monitoring and following up with families in communities leads to successful, continuous, and consistent use of safe water programs and practices.